 The Different Regions in China

 Due to the geographical enormity of China and the huge variation of economic development between cities, market potential differs from city to city.
 The table below shows the disparity in GDP per capita, where the wealth is located in the coastal cities.
-Cities are classified into tiers based on population and per capita GDP, Shanghai, Beijing and Guangzhou are tier 1 cities.
+Cities are classified in o tiers based on population and per capita GDP, Shanghai, Beijing and Guangzhou are tier 1 cities.
 Report 3 explores in detail regional differences in the Chinese fashion industry.

 Fashion Industry in China